 - 1 teaspoon vanilla extract

-Preheat oven to 350°F. Line muffin pan with muffin liners.
-Set aside.
+- Preheat oven to 350°F. Line muffin pan with muffin liners and set aside.

-Cool completely.
+- Cool completely in pan (about 45 minutes).
 Refrigerate for at least 2 hours.